chucumber/mctoolkit/_posts/0001-01-01-are-you-listening.markdown

 ‘Listen to everything all the time and remind yourself when you are not listening.’

 This was the mantra of the American composer and accordionist Pauline Oliveros.
 Oliveros founded the Deep Listening movement that began in 1970, a way of musical thinking that she described as an exploration of the elements ‘among any and all sounds whether natural or technological, intended or unintended, real, remembered or imaginary’.
-She was the author of Sonic Meditations, a collection of scores that she defined as ‘a healing practice, or a tuning of mind and body’.
+She was the author of *Sonic Meditations*, a collection of scores that she defined as ‘a healing practice, or a tuning of mind and body’.
 They are short instructional texts that invite you to listen differently, such as ‘Meditation No. 5’ that invites you to: ‘Take a walk at night.
 Walk so silently that the bottoms of your feet become ears.’<span class="font-small color-bl" data-tooltip="Oliveros, P. (2005) Deep listening: A composer’s sound practice.
 Bloomington, IN: iUniverse, Inc.">↵</span>

-After Oliveros’ death in 2016, the practice of Deep Listening has been kept alive by the Center for Deep Listening, based at the Rensselaer Institute in New York, and the many people across the world who have been inspired by her music, writings, and Ted Talk '[The difference between hearing and listening](https://www.youtube.com/watch?v=_QHfOuRrJB8)'.
+After Oliveros’ death in 2016, the practice of Deep Listening has been kept alive by the Center for Deep Listening, based at the Rensselaer Institute in New York, and the many people across the world who have been inspired by her music, writings, and Ted Talk ‘<a href="https://www.youtube.com/watch?v=_QHfOuRrJB8" target="_blank">The difference between hearing and listening</a>’.

 Deep Listening is one of the inspirations behind Alchemy, the youth music programme I founded at London’s Goldsmiths University in the summer of 2017 in response to a callout from a local school looking for support with a group of students who were considered as being ‘at risk’ of dropping out of school.
 Following a phone call from a local secondary school teacher, I designed a ten-week pilot programme in collaboration with some youth workers on study placements, where these young local students could come to the university to access the music department and learn how to make, record, and perform their own music, culminating in a festival performance and mixtape release. <mark class="pk-highlight-long">What was clear from the beginning was that the young people were already full of music and creative ideas, and simply needed time, space, and some additional skills and resources to make them real, and to be heard.</mark>